 Each output has a gain control, variable delay, high and low pass crossover filters, nine bands of fully parametric equalisation, polarity switching and, additionally, a fully featured limiter, and a final clip limiter.
 The crossover filters offer slopes of up to 48dB/Octave., with a variety of responses available.

-Remote control is catered for in the form of RS232 and RS485 ports, and multiple user memories are provided for the storage and recall of settings.
 A GPI interface may also be fitted to allow remote memory recalls using simple switch closure apparatus.